 RUOTING LI – MOTOKAZU KAWAMURA – ROBERTO RUÍZ- KOTOMI NISHIWAKI – DANIELA SANTAMARIA AXANOVA

-In collaboration with ESCAC, Directors VICTORIA IOUDINA, Original story MARCO SAGRADO SMETANA, Script VICTORIA IOUDINA, ADRIÀ VILUMARA I CANALS, Producer KAIRO URBAN, Directors of photography JÚLIA FERROIG, XAVI SOUTO, Art direction CLARA BOSCH PI, Original music and sound design VÍCTOR MARTÍNEZ GALEOTE, Editing ALBERT SUÁREZ DE FIGUEROA I RUANA, Direction and design of the artistic installation and costumes MARIA PEIX SITGES, Storyboard y graphics ALINA STONT
+In collaboration with ESCAC, Director VICTORIA IOUDINA, Original story MARCO SAGRADO SMETANA, Script VICTORIA IOUDINA, ADRIÀ VILUMARA I CANALS, Producer KAIRO URBAN, Directors of Photography JÚLIA FERROIG, XAVI SOUTO, Production Design CLARA BOSCH PI, Original BSO and Sound Design VÍCTOR MARTÍNEZ GALEOTE, Editing ALBERT SUÁREZ DE FIGUEROA I RUANA, Design of Art Installation and Costume Design MARIA PEIX SITGES, Storyboard and Graphics ALINA STONT

 THE PIECE (STATEMENT)